caronramos/JS-Week-6-Coding-Assignment.js/README.md

-# JS-Week-6-Coding-Assignment.js
+# JS-Week-6-Final-Coding-Project.js
-JS Week 6 Coding Assignment
+JS Week 6 Final Coding Project

 Coding Steps:

 For the final project you will be creating an automated version of the classic card game WAR.